Skip to main content

 By utilizing advanced text detection, check scanning ensures accurate data extraction even under varying conditions, such as different check orientations, lighting, or backgrounds.
 The extracted data is provided in a structured format, enabling seamless integration into banking systems, payment processing, and other applications requiring check details.

 Check scanning simplifies the process, improves user experience, and enhances accuracy by reducing manual data entry.
 It is widely used in financial services, retail, and logistics, where fast, reliable, and secure check capture is essential.
-The Scanbot SDK supports checks from various countries, including the USA, Kuwait, Australia, France, India, United Arab Emirates, Canada, and Israel.

 Integration